harness/harness/README.md

 ## Upgrading

 If you are upgrading from `0.2` I would recommend waiting a few weeks for the master branch to stabilize.
-There was a huge amount of refacotring that destabilized the codebase and I'd hate for that to impact any real world installations.
+There was a huge amount of refactoring that destabilized the codebase and I'd hate for that to impact any real world installations.

 If you still want to upgrade to `0.2` please know that the databases are not compatible and